otaviojava/money-api-book/en/chapter6_3_2.md

 #### Predicates on Numeric Values

-**Moneta** provides predciate that operate on the numeric value of the `MonetaryAmount`.
+**Moneta** provides predicates that operate on the numeric value of the `MonetaryAmount`.
 These predicates are:

 * `MonetaryFunctions.isLessThanOrEqualTo(monetaryAmount)`